 Written by Dr. Joannie DeBrito, Family Support Specialist

-I often hear commentators say that the last few years have been unlike any other and that we have never faced a crisis like Covid.
+We often hear people say that the last few years have been unlike any other, especially in reference to the Covid pandemic.

 That’s probably true for those under 20 years of age.
-But if you’re like me, you can recall many times in your life when our country has struggled through a difficult year or two.
+But if you’re like me, you can recall many times in your life when our country has struggled through difficult years.

-Because there are so many cell phones out there to record each moment of loss and human tragedy associated with the pandemic, what used to be the private hurts of individuals has made us all feel as if we’ve been a part of each and every crisis.
+With so many cell phones out there to record each moment of loss and human tragedy, what used to be the private hurts of individuals have become public, making us feel as if we’re part of each and every crisis.

 As grandparents, we have something very valuable to offer our families: perspective and optimism.

-Since we don’t know what is coming in 2022, we need to be cautious about being overly positive or promising that everything will get better and the pandemic will be over.
+Since we don’t know what is coming in the next year, we need to be cautious about being overly positive or promising that everything will get better and the problems will be over.

 However, we can be helpful by doing the following: